charlieroses/charlieroses/markdownfiles/projects.md

-<h3 class="pr">Hardware and Operating Systems</h3>
+<h3 class="pr" id="seniordesign">Hardware and Operating Systems</h3>

-_Plan9, Raspberry Pi_
+_Plan9, Raspberry Pi4_

-_April 2021 - June 2021_
+_April 2021 - Present_

-* A research project regarding putting Plan9 on a Raspberry Pi and going from there
+* A research project that has now been adapted into my undergraduate senior thesis
+* The thesis topic is based around the [Google Summer of Code Project](www.addlink.com) titled _Raspberry Pi Work_
+* Plans to create missing hardware implementations for [Richard Miller's Port of Plan9 for the Raspberry Pi](www.addlink.com)
+* Completed small scale projects to get acclimated with the operating system and prepare for the larger senior design project
+	* Fixed bug on SPI port drivers

 ---